 - The airport to the main square in Cusco (and most places you would be staying) should only cost about 8-10 soles.
 Of course, we didn’t know this and paid 30-40 when we first arrived.

 - Don’t bring as many snacks as me!
 (Realization after the trip) Only bring what you are sure you will consume.
 Also, gummy bears are way too heavy.
 Go lighter!

 - Update: Check out this new bottle we discovered – you can click the links on the video to buy it directly from Amazon.

 Now enjoy your hike!!
 Book your trip HERE.

 If you blog about your hike, please feel free to leave a link your post in the comments section.
 We would love to see them!

-Anything else I missed on this list that you would like to add?
+Anything else I missed on our Machu Picchu packing list that you would like to add?